VrindaJoshi/VrindaJoshi/README.md

 I'm Vrinda, and I'm a grade 11 student who loves math, coding, and biology!

+- 🔭 I’m currently working on a punnet square application, that calculates the genotypes and phenotypes of offspring!

 <!--
 **VrindaJoshi/VrindaJoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.